Jose-MPM/Notes/Courses/English V/English Topics.md

                         - Do they study?

             * Is normaly used to talk about: Thoughts, feelings and states.
-                - She doesnt seem very happy at the moment.
+                - She doesnt seem very happy at the moment. [state]
-                - I love stay with mi family and work on my.
+                - I love stay with mi family and work on my. [feeling]
+                - I believe the world needs love.
+[Thought]

             * To say that something is true or untrue in general:
                 - The earth turns 360° every day.
                 - The moon doesn't rise in the daytime.

             * A permanent situation:
                 - Im a doctor, I treat people.
                 - They always go to school by car.
                 - Im a student but in the future I will be a Programmer.

-                > <HI>

-            * In storytelling and commentaries the PS is used to describe the main events.
+            * In storytelling and commentaries the PS is used to describe the main event.

             * Is used to when we talk about an official arrangement(acuerdo) such as a timetable or programme.
                 - What time is the match on Sunday?
 It **starts** at seven o'clock.

             * Example:
-                How do you stay in shape?
+                - How do you stay in shape?
 I usually eat clean, i.e. eat vegetables and legumes, I drink a lot of water, and I dont eat fast food and do exercise every day.

             > Simple present is very frequently with state verbs such as _like, love, know, need, want_.
 Those verbs are not frequent with present continuos.

+            * Clue words:
+                - Always
+                - Usually
-            * Clue words: - Always - Usually - Often(a menudo) - Sometimes - Never
+                - Often(a menudo)
+                - Sometimes
+                - Never

         - *Present Continuos*: